ronreiter/interactive-tutorials/tutorials/learnshell.org/en/Variables.md

 Tutorial Code
 -------------
     #!/bin/bash
     # Change this code
-BIRTHDATE=None
-Presents=None
-BIRTHDAY=None
+    BIRTHDATE=
+    Presents=
+    BIRTHDAY=

     # Testing code - do not change it

     if [ "$BIRTHDATE" == "Jan 1 2000" ] ; then
-    echo BIRTHDATE is correct, it is $BIRTHDATE else
+        echo "BIRTHDATE is correct, it is $BIRTHDATE" else
-    echo "BIRTHDATE is incorrect - please retry" fi if [ $Presents == 10 ] ; then
+        echo "BIRTHDATE is incorrect - please retry" fi
+    if [ $Presents == 10 ] ; then
-    echo I have received $Presents presents else
+        echo "I have received $Presents presents"
+    else
-    echo "Presents is incorrect - please retry" fi if [ "$BIRTHDAY" == "Saturday" ] ; then
+        echo "Presents is incorrect - please retry" fi
+    if [ "$BIRTHDAY" == "Saturday" ] ; then
-    echo I was born on a $BIRTHDAY else
+        echo "I was born on a $BIRTHDAY" else
         echo "BIRTHDAY is incorrect - please retry" fi

 Expected Output
 ---------------
     BIRTHDATE is correct, it is Jan 1, 2000
     I have received 10 presents
     I was born on a Saturday

 Solution
 --------
     #!/bin/bash
     # Change this code
     BIRTHDATE="Jan 1 2000"
     Presents=10
     BIRTHDAY=`date -d "$BIRTHDATE" +%A`

     # Testing code - do not change it

     if [ "$BIRTHDATE" == "Jan 1 2000" ] ; then
-    echo BIRTHDATE is correct, it is $BIRTHDATE else
+        echo "BIRTHDATE is correct, it is $BIRTHDATE" else
-    echo "BIRTHDATE is incorrect - please retry" fi if [ $Presents == 10 ] ; then
+        echo "BIRTHDATE is incorrect - please retry" fi
+    if [ $Presents == 10 ] ; then
-    echo I have received $Presents presents else
+        echo "I have received $Presents presents"
+    else
-    echo "Presents is incorrect - please retry" fi if [ "$BIRTHDAY" == "Saturday" ] ; then
+        echo "Presents is incorrect - please retry" fi
+    if [ "$BIRTHDAY" == "Saturday" ] ; then
-    echo I was born on a $BIRTHDAY else
+        echo "I was born on a $BIRTHDAY" else
         echo "BIRTHDAY is incorrect - please retry" fi